typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/naming-convention.md

 1. validate suffix
 1. validate format

-At each step, if the identifier matches the options, it the matching part will be removed.
+At each step, if the identifier matches the option, the matching part will be removed.
 For example, if you provide the following formating option: `{ leadingUnderscore: 'allow', prefix: ['I'], format: ['StrictPascalCase'] }`, for the identifier `_IMyInterface`, then the following checks will occur:

 1. `name = _IMyInterface`